 MCAT Information and Prep Courses

 The MCAT stands for the Medical College Admissions Test, which is a standardized test that most institutions require for acceptance into medicine.
 For more specific information on the format and content of the MCAT, you could visit the official site MCAT where you can register and reserve a seat to write the test.
-MCAT test scores must be received by early September to mid October depending on your school of choice.
-Check these strict deadlines for each school using the links on the right.
+MCAT test scores must be received by late August to early October depending on your school of choice.
+Check strict deadlines for each school using the links on the right.
 Test scores are generally released within 30-35 days.
 Some schools post useful tips and strategies for applications, admissions and interviews, info about MCAT review courses and a forum for students to share information.

 MMI - The interview process and preparation